 Mr. Morse served as Vice President, Finance and Chief Financial Officer of The Washington Post Company from November 1989 until his retirement in December 2008.
 He also served as President of Washington Post Telecommunications, Inc. and Washington Post Productions Inc., both subsidiaries of The Washington Post Company.
 Prior to joining The Washington Post Company, Mr. Morse was a partner at PricewaterhouseCoopers.
-Mr. Morse is a Director of AES Corporation and HSN, Inc. He is also a trustee of the College Foundation of the University of Virginia.
+Mr. Morse is a Director of AES Corporation, where he is on the financial audit committee and financial investment committee, and HSN, Inc., where he is a member of various committees, including the audit committee.
+He is also a trustee of the College Foundation of the University of Virginia.